- Hanger Drop-Off Date: Saturday, October 28, 2017

-Please bag your donation and leave it in a place which is visible from the street before 9:00am on Saturday, November 4, 2017.
-The Scout who left the door hanger should return for pick-up between 9:00 am – 1:00 pm.
+Please bag your donation and leave it in a place which is easily visible from the street before 9:00am on Saturday, November 4, 2017.
 The Scout will not ring your doorbell, nor enter your house to ask for your donation.

 What should I do if no one has picked-up my donation?

 Please call the phone number that the Scout has hopefully written on your door hanger and remind him/her to pick it up.
-You can also drop your donation at Roche Brothers or Whole Foods in the Food Pantry box located near the checkout area.
-You can also bring your donation to the Food Pantry (207 Washington St.) on Monday morning between 9:00 – 11:00am.
+You can also drop your donation at Roche Brothers or Whole Foods in the food pantry bin located near the checkout area.
+Alternatively, you can bring your donation to the Food Pantry (207 Washington St.) on Monday morning between 9:00 – 11:00am.

-Who is the Scouting for Food Town Coordinator and what do they do?
+Who are the Scouting for Food Town Coordinators and what do they do?

-- Assign specific blocks of routes to each of the Wellesley Scouting Groups (Cub Scout Packs, Boy Scout Troops, Venture Crews and Girl Scouts) by early/mid October, supply door hangers, and help promote the program.
+SFF Town Coordinators assign specific blocks of routes to each of the Wellesley Scouting Groups (Cub Scout Packs, Boy Scout Troops, Venture Crews, and Girl Scouts) by early/mid October, supply door hangers, and help promote the program.

 By the end of September (as soon as possible), each Scouting Group leader should email firstname.lastname@example.org:

-- The name(s) and email address(es) of their Scouting for Food Coordinators.
+- The name(s) and email address(es) of their group’s Scouting for Food Coordinators.

 - The number of routes their group would like to cover.